 While you’re still in school, continue to grow your illustration skills so you can draw up blueprints and effectively communicate your ideas to stakeholders someday.
 You might also consider becoming a landscape architect.
 This type of professionals designs landscapes and greeneries to complement the buildings around them.

-Conservators care for artifacts and cultural collections by implementing various preservation and restoration methods.
+Conservators care for artifacts, artwork and cultural collections by implementing various preservation and restoration methods.
 To secure a job in this field, you’ll need a firm grasp of the science behind ideal environments for old and fragile objects.
 You might also handle artifacts directly to prevent deterioration and prolong their lives.

 As a conservator, you may work in an art gallery, natural history museum, an archive, a historic building, or a similar setting.
 Alternatively, you might find a job in a specific area of conservation like archeology, textiles, stained glass, or even metals.
 Take a few art history and conservation classes to prepare for a role in this field.
+You might become more deeply interested in the history surrounding artistic movements and decide to work in an educational museum, as well.

 6. Stage Manager